Boys Stick Specification Guide

 Lacrosse Heads

-This shows parts of a lacrosse headLacrosse heads are one of the most varied pieces of equipment.
+Lacrosse’s heads are one of the most varied pieces of equipment.
 There are over 100 different models on the market today.
 The heads are made of a polymer and have many different features.
 For the beginning player, the most important factor is the mesh.
-A beginning player should have soft mesh and they should use a low-to-mid priced head.
-As their skills advance, they can move up to more specialized heads and to stiffer hard mesh, which will give them more control with passing, catching and shooting.
+A beginning player should have soft mesh and they should use a low-to-mid-priced head.
+As their skills advance, they can move up to more specialized heads and to stiffer hard mesh, which will give them more control with passing, catching, and shooting.

 Pocket Rules: Maximum Pocket Size